This article is part of a larger series on Accounting Software.

 There are two ways you can add a new client in QuickBooks Online Accountant—depending on whether they already have a QuickBooks Online account.

-If your client already has an account, then simply ask them to send you an invitation link to become their accountant.
-You then need to sign in with your user ID and password and then select the right firm (if you have multiple firms).
-If you have clients who are currently paying for their own QuickBooks Online subscription, then you can transfer them to your wholesale discount plan in QuickBooks Online.
-If your client wishes to manage their own billing, then you can still give them Direct Discount.
+If your client already has an account, then ask them to send you an invitation link to become their accountant.
+Then, you need to sign in with your user ID and password and then select the right firm (if you have multiple firms).
+If you have clients who are currently paying for their own QuickBooks Online subscription, you can transfer their QuickBooks Online subscription to your billing plan.
+To do this, follow QuickBooks’ guide on how to transfer clients to your wholesale discount plan in QuickBooks Online.
+Meanwhile, if your client wishes to manage their own billing, then you can still give them Direct Discount.

-If your client has no QuickBooks account and doesn’t intend to sign up for QuickBooks, you can still add them to your QBOA account.
+If your client has no QuickBooks account and doesn’t intend to sign up for QuickBooks, you can still add them to your QuickBooks Online Accountant account.
 To do this, select the Clients menu from the left navigation bar, click Add Client, and then provide the required client information.
 Make sure to select No subscription under the Products section.
 Click Save to add your new client.

 Project management can be accessed through the Work menu.
 This feature lets you create projects or tasks and assign them to your team members.
 One of the most useful features is the ability to create recurring projects, which makes sense as accounting professionals often manage projects that are repeated regularly.
 You can specify how often the project will be repeated and the end date.